On 19.10.2017 I did an interview with Hans TenDam, one of the worlds leading regression therapists.

 The Article: http://www.earth-association.org/articles/past-life-therapy-by-hans-tendam/

 I then got his book „Deep Healing“ and started to include some of his practices in the sessions with my clients.
 I immediately noticed improvements and so I decided that I must learn more from this man.
-I am currently enrolled in a regression therapist teaching programs he offers in Holland together with two other wonderful teachers, Claudine Bonnet and Marion Bonne.
-Link to the Book: http://amzn.to/2y7PFHi
+At the time of this interview, I am enrolled in a regression therapist teaching programs he offers in Holland together with two other wonderful teachers, Claudine Bonnet and Marion Boon.
+The book you can find here: https://www.lulu.com/spotlight/TenDam (English, German and other languages are available).

 Further on in the interview I ask questions to explore more details of his approach in comparison to the approach of Jan Erik Sigdell (Christian Reincarnation, his books here: http://amzn.to/2BgMhjB), which is the approach I have been using so far: